Disclaimer – the opinions expressed on this page and my site are those of my own and not that of my employer, current or former.

 Now let’s talk about the covert stuff Iran is publicly known to be a part of… Specifically, Syria and Yemen.

 Syria – ok so Hezbollah has a route from Iran through Syria to Lebanon to Palestine.
-Hezbollah has a long history of small-scale bombings, firing local rockets and running arms.
+Hezbollah has a long history of small to medium scale bombings, firing local rockets and running arms.
 They have a small army and Iran supports this army with various resources.
 Let me for the record state – this is bad.
 Terrorism in any form, isn’t good for mankind.
 So why does Iran help Syria?
 Well the middle east is essentially split into two factions.
 Sunni and Shi’ite.
 This statement can also be a euphemism for Saudi Arabia vs. Iran.
 Saudi’s are Sunni and Iranians Shi’ite.
+(Surely both factions of the religion spawn well beyond these two countries, but to keep it simple…)

 Syria is a minority Shi’ite country and the Alawites (The group in power) are a natural and a long standing historical ally of Iran.
 Iran was helping to rid Syria of ISIS forces, and yes, also help prop up Al Assad.
 But why?
 Why do they do it, well it’s a relationship of strategy and convenience.
 Not love.
 Why do i say this?
 Well, Syria’s a contested country for the fact that it’s partially Sunni and partially Shi’ite.
 So to hedge Saudi Arabian influence from spreading, Iran remains a friend of the Syrian Alawites.